jfga/SelfAssessment/Skills/Paradigms.md

   - Inheritance: 🖐️ used
   - Parent class: 🖐️ used
   - Polymorphism: 🖐️ used
-  - Abstract class: 👂 heard
+  - Abstract class: 🖐️ used
   - Interface: 🖐️ used
   - Encapsulation: 🖐️ used
   - Hidden class: 🎓 known